 However unlike carpet, cork floors are anti-microbial, and the material will naturally repel the growth of mold and other microorganisms.
 It is also anti-static and will repel dirt and dust, making a room cleaner and healthier naturally.
 When installed and sealed properly it can be made nearly impervious to stains, and maintenance is usually just sweeping or vacuuming periodically.

+There are also a few drawbacks.
 Cork is very soft, which means that it can be damaged relatively easily.
 If you have pets, especially large dogs, their untrimmed nails can scratch and destroy the surface of a cork floor.
 The pointed edge of hard plastic children's toys can also cause rips, tears, and gouges in the material.
 This can be offset to some extent by using cork tiles, which can be spot replaced as needed.

 Rubber is the flooring that is commonly used in playgrounds because it is a very soft, yielding, cushiony material that is able to pad impacts and falls from even moderate distances.